web3-engineer/web3-engineer/README.md

 +75 smart contracts deployed on various mainnets ✅

-Some hundreds of AI Agents deployed on the surface and in the deeps 🌊
+Hundreds of AI Agents deployed on the surface and in the deeps 🌊

 🤓 Certified Advanced skills ⬇️